Chief Niwot: The Colorado War

 In May 1864, Governor John Evans received word that an army of Sioux, Cheyenne, Kiowa, and Comanche warriors was assembling near the Republican River.
 He noted that a single band of Arapaho - Chief Niwot's band - declined to join the war party.

 On June 11, 1864, four Northern Arapaho attacked a ranch thirty miles south of Denver, where they killed and scalped all four members of the Hungate family.
 Evans and other Denver residents interpreted the attack as a declaration of war.

 Niwot stayed in the area around the Arkansas River in Kansas during this time, getting food and other supplies for his people from nearby Fort Larned.
 He refused requests by neighboring Kiowa to join in attacks against the fort, and tried to warn officials of Fort Larned of the threat.
 Captain J.W.
 Parmeter routinely ignored these warnings.

 After a Kiowa raiding party stole horses from Ford Larned, Niwot's Arapahos recovered the horses and attempted to return them to the fort.
 Parmeter fired on the Arapaho instead of receiving the horses.
 Niwot reported that he was not overly angered by the aggression, but that he was not able to restrain his warriors' anger after the attack.
 The Southern Arapaho began to raid the Santa Fe trail at that time, though Niwot neither advocated for the attacks, nor participated in them personally.

-In August of 1864, Governor Evans issued a proclamation allowing for Colorado citizens to kill any Native American suspected of being hostile.
+In August 1864, Governor Evans issued a proclamation allowing for Colorado citizens to kill any Native American suspected of being hostile.
 Those who gathered at predetermined meeting points were to be treated as peaceful.
 Many Arapaho chiefs, Niwot included, were not made aware of the proclamation and did not head for the forts Evans had specified.
 Evans made note in a report later that month that he did not know the whereabouts of Chief Niwot or Chief Hosa.